Today I’m sharing important golf drills with you to use in your golf practice template to improve your short game.

-Blindly hitting golf balls on the range or hitting the same exact putt over and over on the practice green are not the best practice approaches to improving.
+Blindly hitting golf balls on the driving range or hitting the same exact putt over and over on the practice green are not the best practice approaches to improving your scores.

-To get better, you must make practice as close to a real round of golf as possible simulating scenarios you’ll face.
+To get better, you must make practice as close to a real round of golf as possible by simulating scenarios you’ll face.
 Why practice something that you’ll rarely face on the golf course?
+Seems like a waste of time to me.

 Resource: Golf Practice System with Step by Step Practice Plans + Video Lessons